 We recommend that attendees are familiar with Microsoft Windows, including opening and saving files.
-If you have never used Microsoft Excel, you might consider our Excel Basics course to give you the skills you need to get the most out this course.

 Excel Window & Office Backstage: Learn the Microsoft lingo for Excel so that you can understand what Excel gurus and how-to articles are talking about when you need help.

 Navigating Around the Workbook: Learn some keyboard shortcuts to quickly get you to where you need to go in your Excel file.

 Using Find and Replace: Don’t waste time looking for something when Excel can do the work for you.

 Entering and Editing Data: Learn a few tricks to save you time with data entry.

 Working with Worksheets: You might call them ‘tabs’.
 Change the name, colour and even location of these key structural Excel components.

 Selecting Ranges: Look like an Excel whiz and select exactly what you need quickly and error free.